-Known for its innovative athletic apparel and footwear, Adidas-owned global sportswear giant Reebok has been around for over a century.
+Known for its innovative athletic apparel and footwear, Authentic Brands Group-owned global sportswear giant Reebok has been around for over a century.

 Reebok is a sportswear pioneer—it developed the first spiked running shoe and the first athletic shoe designed specifically for women, as well as being the official sponsor for the likes of the UFC and CrossFit.

 The question is, is the brand as good for the environment, workers, and animals as it is for athletes?
+Unfortunately, while the brand held our middling score of “It’s a Start” in the past, it has recently dropped to our lowest score of “We Avoid” due to a lack of concrete action across the board and a passing of hands from Adidas to Authentic Brands Group.
 Read on to find out how it rates in all three categories so you can decide if it’s time for a Reebok rebound.

-Reebok is also rated ‘It’s A Start’ for the animals.
-It has a general statement about minimising animal suffering but not a formal animal welfare policy.
-While the brand does not use fur, angora, or other exotic animal skins or hair, it does use wool.
-It does, however, come from non-mulesed sheep!
-The main issue here is that it uses leather, and there is no evidence it traces any animal products to the first stage of production.
-With devastating effects on animals, workers, and the environment, the leather industry is simply not sustainable.
-Reebok should consider investing in some of the many innovative, eco-friendly leather alternatives out there.
-This would help the brand do right by our animal friends, while earning the title of a more ethical company.
+With devastating effects on animals, workers, and the environment, the leather industry especially is simply not ethical or sustainable.
+Reebok should consider investing in some of the many innovative leather alternatives out there.
+This would help the brand do right by our animal friends, while earning the title of a more responsible company.

 Overall rating: We Avoid

 Unfortunately, since the acquisition of Reebok by Authentic Brands Group, a lack of transparency and action by the parent company and through the supply chain has left Reebok in a nosedive to the bottom with a final overall score of “We Avoid”.
 Unless Authentic Brands Group takes some major steps for people, the planet, and animals in the near future, we can’t see Reebok’s score recovering ground any time soon, and it’s not a brand we would encourage the conscious consumer to support any longer.